oasaleh/magic-keyboard-calculator/README.md

 Click [here](https://captaincustard.github.io/calculator/) to use **Magic Keyboard Calculator**.

 ## Feedback
-Please send me any critique of the code or design.
-I am  always thrilled to learn a better way to put down my ideas.
+Critique of the code or thoughts on the design are immensely appreciated.
+Feel free to open an issue!